CuberL/typed-wireshark-plugin/README.md

 Build your WireShark plugins (dissectors, etc.) in TypeScript with powerful types!

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/cuberl/typed-wireshark-plugin/Node.js%20Package)
 ![npm](https://img.shields.io/npm/v/typed-wireshark-plugin)

+## Why you need this
+Sometime you need to develop your own wireshark dissector to recognize and parse your data packet if wireshark not support that protocal.
+The offical way is using lua.
+It's really hard and unfriendly for those newbies because lua is a language without types supported.
+You need to read the references documents once and once again when you develop dissectors especially if you are new on it.
+Some obvious bug can't be found in development stage and you need reload the plugin in WireShark again and again to adjust it.

+`typed-wireshark-plugin` provided full typing supported and can compile to lua base on [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua).
+You can found obvious bug in compile time and save your time.

 ## Installation

 `typed-wireshark-plugin` is a npm package with full typing supported for wireshark lua plugins and provide a cli tool to init your own project, just run: